SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Several boosters are available at the moment:

   1. More variations in the speech output of the Assistants will be created, if *Rephrasing* is activated.
 This is done by using a GPT to rephrase one of the pre-defined phrases.
 The *Activation* setting defines the probability, with which the rephrasing happens (and thereby how many calls to the GPT service will be done) and using the *Creativity* setting, you can define, how *strong* the rephrasing will be.
 According to my tests, a value of 50% will create some intersting variation without altering the original sense of the message.
 Please note, that there are messages, especially the urgent alerts of the Spotter, which are time-critical.
 Those messages will never be send to the AI for rephrasing.

+     A very small context window can be used here, since only the phrase which is to be process plus a couple of instructions are send to the LLM.

   2. If *Understanding* is activated, a GPT is used to semantically analyze your voice commands and match them to any of the pattern-bassed commands defined by the Assistants.
 This allows you to formulate your commands in any way you like, as long as the meaning the same as for the predefined command.
 Here is an example: